itzme-CAVA8816/athletic_sales_analysis/README.md

 ### Prerequisites

-The file with the started code and additional steps and comments to complete the project.
+The file with the started code (atheletic_sales_analysis_starter_cod.jbynb, athletic_sales_2020.csv, athletic_sales_2021.csv) and additional steps and comments to complete the project.

 ### Installing